-For the rest of the article, click http://wp.me/pZUgb-coJ
+For the rest of the article, visit Ask a Tech Teacher.

 Article 3-Which class internet start page is best?

 Which Class Internet Start Page is Best?

 The internet is unavoidable in education.
 Students go there to research, access homework, check grades, and a whole lot more.
 As a teacher, you do your best to make it a friendly, intuitive, and safe place to visit, but it's challenging.
 Students arrive there by iPads, smartphones, links from classroom teachers, suggestions from friends-the routes are endless.
 The best way to keep the internet experience safe is to catch users right at the front door, on that first click.